evennia/evennia/CONTRIBUTING.md

 ## Issue templates

 Thanks for helping us improve Evennia!
-Please use the issue templates below to keep things organized.
+Please use one of the issue templates below:

  * [Issue/Bug report template][A] - when you have an error, problem or unexpected behavior to report.
 Note that pure usage questions belong on the [mailing list][5] or in the [chat][6].
  * [Feature request template][B] - when you want to request a new Evennia feature.